Ernest Kinoy

 Ernest Kinoy (April 1, 1925 – November 10, 2014) was an American writer, screenwriter and playwright.
+He was known as a staff writer for the National Broadcasting Corporation (NBC) where he wrote scripts for many television and radio shows.

 Early life

 Kinoy was born in New York City on April 1, 1925; his parents, Albert and Sarah Kinoy (formerly Forstadt), were both high-school teachers.
 His older brother Arthur Kinoy later became a leading constitutional lawyer.
 Kinoy attended the Ethical Culture Fieldston School and later Columbia University, although his studies were interrupted by military service during World War II.
 During his army service with the 106th Infantry Division, Kinoy was made a prisoner of war, and was interned at the Stalag IX-B camp but, as a Jewish POW, was subsequently sent to the slave labor camp at Berga.

+Following his return from the war, while still attending Columbia College, Kinoy's submission to The Carrington Playhouse—Elaine Carrington's dramatic anthology series showcasing the work of new writers—was accepted, ultimately becoming the series' final episode.
+A radio satire entitled "Shakespeare Comes to the Carrington Playhouse", the episode aired on September 26, 1946, featuring cameo appearances by, among others, Carrington, director Perry Lafferty, ubiquitous MBS producer Herb Rice, and Procter & Gamble vice president Bill Ramsey as the titular Bard.

-Following his return from the war and graduation from Columbia College in 1947, he joined NBC as a staff writer in 1948.
+After graduating from Columbia in 1947, Kinoy joined NBC the following year as a staff writer.